 FAQ for Respondents

-If you have been referred to Student Conduct, we encourage you to seek assistance through the many resources at NC State.
+If you have been referred to the Office of Student Conduct, we encourage you to seek assistance through the many resources at NC State.

-Although being contacted by our office can be overwhelming, Student Conduct will provide a prompt and equitable process that is fair and impartial through an investigation and our Student Discipline Procedures.
-Participating in the conduct process ensures your right to due process, and gives you the opportunity to be heard.
+Although being contacted by our office can be overwhelming, Student Conduct will provide a prompt and equitable process that is fair and impartial through our Student Discipline Procedures.
+Participating in the conduct process ensures your right to due process and gives you the opportunity to be heard.
 We will provide a transparent environment to review all of your rights, responsibilities, questions, and options.
 In addition to connecting with our office, a variety of other departments on campus can also help provide support to you during this time.
-Information on resolving cases involving allegations of relationship violence, sexual misconduct, or stalking can be found in the Procedures, specifically, Appendix G.
+Information on resolving cases involving allegations of relationship or interpersonal violence (including dating violence, domestic violence, or stalking) and sexual misconduct can be found in the Procedures, specifically, Appendix G.

 Below are some commonly asked questions.

-I’ve been accused of relationship violence, sexual misconduct or stalking.
+I’ve been accused of relationship or interpersonal violence or sexual misconduct.
 What should I do?
 Should I contact the complainant?

 No. Do not contact the complainant.
 While it is normal to want to ask questions to clear up any confusion, this may lead to an individual feeling harassed.
 Instead, the university will assist in gathering information about an incident.
 You will have the opportunity to review your concerns and questions with a staff member, and you will have the opportunity to share your perspective.

-I’ve been referred to Student Conduct.
+I’ve received contact from Student Conduct.
 What does that mean?